charlottekyng/usb-modules-v2/README.md

 *Pre-requisites:* FASTQs in `fastq/` or `unprocessed_fastq/` (see 'Setting up data directories' above).

 For genomic Illumina alignment, the following are implemented and tested.
+Use `bwaaln` for reads < 75bp, `bwamem` for reads >= 75bp.
 ```
 make bwaaln
 make bwamem